Here we share our epoxy floor over tiles guide including what is, what to consider, types of coatings, and how to apply it on tiled shower floors.

 When changing your floor, it is best to take out the old material completely.
 Doing so gives you a cleaner blank canvas to work with.
 But this process can be messy and laborious.

-When you do consider applying it on tiles, thorough surface preparation is required.
+When considering applying it on tiles, thorough surface preparation is required.

 Check Tiles for Damages

-The constant traffic that floors endure makes them susceptible to damages, which is why it’s crucial to check the condition of your tiles before applying the epoxy.
-Cover holes, cracks, and fix any water damages before proceeding with the application.
+The constant traffic that floors endure makes them susceptible to damage, so it’s crucial to check the condition of your tiles before applying.
+Cover holes and cracks and fix any water damage before proceeding with the application.

 Moisture is your enemy, especially in damp and humid places.
 Trapped moisture underneath the tiles will cause them to rise and break.
-That is a bad look on your smooth epoxy floor.
+That is a bad look on your smooth, finished floor.

 If your tiles are too old and weathered to fix, then opt to remove them instead.
-Remember to consult with an expert to assess whether placing an epoxy floor over tiles is possible.
+Remember to consult with an expert to assess whether placing a resin-based floor coating over tiles is possible.

 Clean and Sand the Tiles